 Both build alternatives predominantly occupy the existing O'Malley Road ROW.
-This existing road and utility corridor is occasionally maintained (brushed) by both the DOT&PF and individual utility companies.
-Both build alternatives will have minor adverse impacts to wildlife resulting from increased traffic, a widened roadway, vegetation clearing, sidewalk, pathway construction and lighting.
-The clearing and pathway construction will help prevent the presence of moose near the roadway but may negatively impact other wildlife such as birds and small mammals due to loss of habitat.
-However, these impacts should be offset by the potential reduction in moose related collisions.
+This existing road and utility corridor is occasionally maintained (brushed) by both the ADOT&PF and individual utility companies.
+Both build alternatives will have minor adverse impacts to wildlife resulting from increased traffic, a widened roadway, vegetation clearing, sidewalk and pathway construction and lighting.
+The clearing, restricted to construction limits, will be accomplished outside the May 1 to July 15 bird nesting season.
+This clearing and pathway construction will help prevent the presence of moose near the roadway but may negatively impact other wildlife such as birds and small mammals due to loss of habitat.
 Both build alternatives also accommodate wildlife by increasing driver visibility at lighted intersections and where clearing will improve the motorist and wildlife visibility.

 Build alternatives will not impact riparian habitat.
 Alternative One will require clearing of 19 hectares (47 acres).
 Alternative Two will require clearing of 18 hectares (46 acres).
 Clearing along both build alternatives accommodates wildlife, primarily moose, by improving the motorist and wildlife visibility and creating a larger buffer between the wildlife food source and adjacent travel lanes.
-The roadway widening (Alternative One) and left turn channelization (Alternative Two) will require wildlife crossing the roadway to negotiate a wider road.
+However, it would result in loss of some habitat for these species.
+The roadway widening and left turn channelization will require wildlife crossing the roadway to negotiate a wider road.

 The no-action alternative would have no effect on the prevalence of moose collisions in the project corridor.
 Wildlife habitat would remain unaffected by the no-action alternative.
-The noaction alternative would not provide the reduction in moose kills anticipated with the build alternatives.
+The no-action alternative would not provide the reduction in moose kills anticipated with the build alternatives.